pablorm296/covidMex/README.md

   - `covidSuspectsMx` and `covidConfirmedMx` functions.
 These are “super easy/fast to use” wrappers of `getData`.

-#### Changed

-  - Some data cleaning is performed on the returned `tibbles` by `GetFromSerendipia` and `GetFromGuzmart`.
+  - Parameter `neat` in `getData`, `GetFromSerendipia`, and `GetFromGuzmart` functions.
+This parameter allows user to decide if some data cleaning is performed on the returned `tibbles` by `GetFromSerendipia` and `GetFromGuzmart`.
 Specially, propper date parsing and state name capitalizing.

 #### Fixed

-  -
+  - Typos in README and functions comments.

 ## Licencia

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Licencia Creative Commons" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />Esta